prometheus-operator/prometheus-operator/Documentation/user-guides/getting-started.md

 ## Using PodMonitors

-We can utilize a `PodMonitor` object to scrape metrics from the pods.
-The `spec.selector` label specifies which Pods Prometheus should scrape.
+While `ServiceMonitor` requires a `Service` object, `PodMonitor` can bypass the service and find targets based on Pod labels.
+The `spec.selector` field in the `PodMonitor` resource specifies which Pods Prometheus should scrape.

 ```yaml mdox-exec="cat example/user-guides/getting-started/example-app-pod-monitor.yaml"
 apiVersion: monitoring.coreos.com/v1